Streaming live on

 May 3, 2019

-Live from the U.S. Space and Rocket Center
+Live from the U.S. Space & Rocket Center

-Mission Control: Human Spaceflight is an exciting opportunity for students to celebrate the 50th anniversary of the United States landing on the moon (July 20th, 1969) and participate in the excitement and fascination of space and space travel without leaving their desks.
-This celebration of historical, current and future manned space exploration is designed to encourage students' interest in science, technology, engineering and mathematics.
+Mission Control: Human Spaceflight is an exciting opportunity for students to celebrate the 50th anniversary of the United States landing on the moon (July 20, 1969) and participate in the excitement and fascination of space and space travel without leaving their desks.
+This celebration of historical, current and future manned space exploration is designed to encourage students' interest in science, technology, engineering, and mathematics (STEM).

 Students will further their understanding of the history of space exploration by interviewing experts, visiting space centers and examining artifacts.
-They will catch a glimpse into the future of the space program with scientists working on the SLS designed to take humans to Mars, investigate science experiments on the International Space Station and experience the excitement of being an astronaut through an exploration of Space Camp at the U.S. Space and Rocket Center.
+They will catch a glimpse into the future of the space program by observing scientists working on the SLS designed to take humans to Mars, investigate science experiments on the International Space Station, and experience the excitement of being an astronaut through an exploration of Space Camp at the U.S. Space & Rocket Center.